Deals4 min read

 How to approach a performance car deal

-The performance segment's financing math often favors leasing over buying because depreciation on sports cars can be severe (especially at high mileage).
-The GTI, Elantra N, and Mustang EcoBoost particularly benefit from a 36-month lease cycle — you hand back the car before the value drops steeply, and you're in new-model-year equipment at each cycle.
+The financing math here often favors leasing over buying, because sports-car depreciation can be brutal at high mileage.
+The GTI, Elantra N, and Mustang EcoBoost especially reward a 36-month lease cycle — you hand the car back before the value craters and stay in fresh equipment each cycle.
+If you're buying outright, the Memorial Day APR programs (Ford, Honda, Chevy NOS) are the main lever.
+For the broader May picture, see my best lease deals May 2026.

 Deal details change frequently.
 Always confirm terms with the dealer before purchase.